j3rrywan9/typescript-study/doc/javascript_the_definitive_guide.md

 Client-side JavaScript code can use the `XMLHttpRequest` class plus callback functions to make HTTP requests and asynchronously handle the server's response when it arrives.

+Notice that the code example above does not call `addEventListener()` as our previous example did.
+For most web APIs (including this one), event handlers can be defined by invoking `addEventListener()` on the object generating the event and passing the name of the event of interest along with the callback function.
 Typically, though, you can also register a single event listener by assigning it directly to a property of the object.
 That is what we do in this example code, assigning functions to the `onload`, `onerror`, and `ontimeout` properties.
 By convention, event listener properties like these always have names that begin with *on*.